Glowrare1/Glowrare1/README.md

 - 👋 Hi, I’m @Glowrare1
 - 👀 I’m interested in gaining basic and transferable knowledge and skills in the IT sector
-- 🌱 I’m become a hybrid project manager/business analysis.
+- 🌱 I’m a hybrid project manager/business analysis.
 Recently completed a 12 weeks intensive bootcamp of full stack web development
 - 💞️ I’m looking to collaborate on Project management and web development
 - 📫 How to reach me khorleyglow4@gmail.com
 - 😄 Pronouns: She/her